 Changing Early Literacy Outcomes

 Reading Recovery was developed in New Zealand, by educator and psychologist, Dame Marie Clay.
 Since 1984, Reading Recovery has also been successfully implemented in several countries around the world including Australia, Canada, the United Kingdom and the United States.
 It has been available to Canadian children in English since 1993 and beginning in 1998 also in French.
+The outcomes for children in Reading Recovery are tremendous and reported every year by the CIRR.

 On-going data collection, research, and analysis show that most students maintain these early literacy gains beyond the end of grade three, as long as classroom literacy programming continues.

-The Canadian Institute of Reading Recovery (CIRR), in cooperation with an independent statistical analyst, collects data on every child included in Reading Recovery or IPLE in Canada on an annual basis.
+The Canadian Institute of Reading Recovery (CIRR), in cooperation with an independent statistical analyst, collects data on every child included in Reading Recovery or IPLÉ in Canada on an annual basis.

 This data collection system provides direct accountability for each child’s early literacy progress and provides a record of strengths and continuing needs for each child.
 CIRR analysis also includes process implementation data to guide intervention decisions.
-Read more about Reading Recovery data collection.

 In addition to CIRR analysis of data nationally, Reading Recovery training centers across Canada analyze and publish outcomes.
 Reporting frequently includes qualitative data about stakeholders’ perspectives on Reading Recovery: parents, classroom teachers, administrators, and Reading Recovery professionals.